What is a doula?

 - Read them together with your partner

 - Bring them to a group meeting (centering) and have an open discussion about the article

-To download the package of doula PDFs to print and share with others, click here or on the preview image below:
+To download the package of doula PDFs to print and share with others, click here.

 You may also want to read: